WHG2K/MP-Assortment/README.md

 - [ ] Parallelize B&B.
 - [ ] General nonlinear solvers.
 - [ ] Advanced numerical techniques to efficiently compute $P(u+X>max(w,Y))$ (might be very difficult).
+- [ ] Makw sure the data types pf all outputs of functions are not numpy-related.
+[NOT PRIORITIZED]